quicwg/base-drafts/draft-ietf-quic-transport.md

 if it abandons a connection prior to both its peers and its own idle timeout expiring.

-An endpoint that sends packets near the end of the idle timeout period of a peer risks having those packets discarded if its peer enters the draining state before the packets arrive.
+An endpoint that sends packets near the end of its peer's idle timeout period risks having those packets discarded if its peer enters the draining state before the packets arrive.
 If a peer could time out within an Probe Timeout (PTO; see Section 6.2.2 of {{QUIC-RECOVERY}}), it is advisable to test for